 Obidos is located in central Portugal and is only about an hour away from Lisbon.
 This makes it a popular day-trip destination for travelers staying in Lisbon.
 As a result, the village can be extremely busy during the day when the tour buses arrive.
 My advice is to spend a few nights in the village to see it without all the tourists.
 Use this guide to immerse yourself in this special medieval village.

 The best thing to do in Obidos is walk along the castle wall.
 The wall is still well-maintained and in tact which allows visitors to view the picturesque village from above.
 Look out for the stairs that lead up to the wall from the village streets (there are a few places to ascend).
 It is quite high up so not reccommended for children, but great for people looking to conquer a fear of heights (like me)!
 The gorgeous views and unqiue experience make it an unforgettable activity.

 Explore the Medieval Village

 Obidos is such a cute place and just such fun to explore.
 You find something new to admire around every corner.
 It is also so small that it is easy to explore the entire village within a day.
-As a result you can truly get to know the place and the surrounding area.
+As a result, you can truly get to know the place and the surrounding area.
 Make sure to pop into the souvenir shops along the main road to find some locally produced gifts.
-Along the way you should also sample Ginja (a local cherry liquer) served in chocolate cups.
-If you are a book lover you will want to serach for the numerous book stores that make up this village such as the one found in a church.
+Along the way, you should also sample Ginja (a local cherry liqueur) served in chocolate cups.
+If you are a book lover you will want to search for the numerous book stores that make up this village such as the one found in a church.